uimix-editor/uimix/README.md

 ## Roadmap

+- Better component usability
   - [ ] Better access to inner elements (#125)
   - [ ] Per-element pseudoclasses / pseudoelements (#124)
   - [ ] Improve server side rendering
     - Macaron currently compatible with SSR by Next.js or other tools but component contents are renderered in client side

 ## Development